thenumbernine/zeta-lua/zeta/README.txt

 		- close-range guy
 		- things that fly back and forth maybe
 		- maybe some kind of shooter
-map:
-	- give object a 'bbox' field.  make it editor-friendly. change geemer-left-wall and geemer-right-wall to have a 1x3 bbox by default
-	- make the boss geemer a spawnpoint.  have it die-on-creation immediately.

 rooms
 	- fixed?
 16x16?
 24x24?
 32x32?